Eddsworld

 Eddsworld is a British Flash-animated web series created by Edd Gould.
-Since its premiere on 15 December 2004, the series has been published through Newgrounds, DeviantArt, YouTube, Albino Blacksheep, Tumblr, SheezyArt, and an official website.
+Since its premiere on 15 December 2004, the series has been published through Newgrounds, DeviantArt, YouTube, Albino Blacksheep, Tumblr, SheezyArt, BBC, and an official website.

-The pilot was made in 2003, and was simply titled "Edd".

 Following Gould's death on 25 March 2012, Thomas Ridgewell (the former voice actor of Tom) became the series' new showrunner, launching a crowdfunding campaign to continue the show titled Eddsworld: Legacy.
 Preceding the release of Eddsworld: Legacy's final episode, Ridgewell announced he was leaving the show and handing control of the series to Matthew Hargreaves (voice actor of Matt) and Gould's family.
 To this day, Hargreaves remains as the last original member of the quartet working on the series.

 On 1 January 2017, the show's website went back online with new Eddsworld comics written and illustrated by Matt Hargreaves.
 On 1 August 2020, a new short titled "Fan Service 2" was released to kick off a new era of the show called Eddsworld Beyond, with Hargreaves as showrunner.
 Previously drawn and animated entirely by Gould, the Legacy and Beyond eras of the series employ a team of artists from around the world.
 As of February 2023, the Eddsworld YouTube channel has more than 4 million subscribers.

 At the time of Gould's death, his YouTube channel had the most subscribers in the comedian category for the United Kingdom and was the 4th most viewed comedian in the United Kingdom.
 Eddsworld was noticed by the organisers of the 2009 United Nations Climate Change Conference who commissioned an episode about climate change, used in the opening ceremony of the conference.